jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 behavior.

-## Problem: The widget disappears when we refresh the page
+## 😖 The widget disappears when we refresh the page

 :::{important} 👀 You should notice...
 :class: simple